JasperFx/jasper/documentation/documentation/tutorials/lightweight_bus.md

 <!--title:Using Jasper as a Lightweight Service Bus-->

 Using its own built in <[linkto:documentation/messaging/transports/tcp]>, Jasper can be used as a very lightweight service bus to send messages asynchronously between Jasper applications.
 In this tutorial, we're going to create two Jasper services that exchange messages with each either.
+All of the [code for the sample Ping Pong application is in GitHub](https://github.com/JasperFx/JasperSamples/tree/master/PingPong).

 <[info]>